Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 ## Introduction

 Welcome to the August 2024 release of Efferent eVue and eFit.
-In this update, we've focused on enhancing performance and stability.
+In this update, we've focused on improving several features.

 ## New Features